Courses & Units

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Discuss the molecular and cellular basis of health and disease.
+- Identify and discuss molecular and cellular processes involved in health and disease

 Prerequisites(CZZ101 or KPZ164) AND (CZZ102 or KZA161 or KPA161)